‘England’s most perfect almshouse’

 Church Services: For Palm Sunday, Holy Week and Easter Services – please go to Church Service Times.

-For details of events take a look at the What’s On page.
+For more details of events and concerts take a look at the What’s On page.

 Notice to Visitors: Visitors are advised that on occasional days there may be some areas of the Hospital that are closed to the public due to private events.
 Wherever possible notice will be given to advise of any restrictions; please visit the Opening Times page for details.